openstack/ironic-specs/specs/liberty/add-pluggable-metrics-backend-for-ironic-and-ipa.rst

 Problem description
 ===================

-Metric data are extremely useful for recognizing and diagnosing problems in software, and can be used to monitor the health and performance of Ironic/IPA in a production environment.
+Software metrics are extremely useful to operators for recognizing and diagnosing problems in running software, and can be used to monitor the real time and historical performance of Ironic and IPA in a production environment.

+Metrics can be used to determine how quickly (or slowly) parts of the system are running, how often errors (such as API error responses or BMC failures) occur, or the performance impact of a given change.

-Currently, neither Ironic nor IPA report any metric data.
+Currently, neither Ironic nor IPA report any application metrics.

 Proposed change
 ===============